-- 59. The procedure for determination of AChE activity can be summarized as follows: - 60 μl of 10 mM DTNB (0.5 mM final concentration) and 100 μl of supernatant (about 200-500 μg proteins) are added in a total volume of 1200 μl 0.02 M phosphate buffer (pH 7); - After 5 min incubation to allow the DTNB to react with the sulfhydryl groups of the amino acids in the sample, 31.2 μl of 0.1 M ACTC (2.6 mM final concentration) are added to start the enzymatic reaction; - The enzymatic reaction rate was quantified using a spectrophotometer (412 nm) against a blank without ACTC substrate.
-In order to subtract the spontaneous hydrolysis of substrate, a second blank is performed without sample in the reaction mixture; - The reaction for the analysis of the homogenate is usually run for 1-5 min; the time may vary in relation to the enzymatic activity of the sample that can change in different animals as well in animals in different physiological states. - f.
-Protein determination - 60.
-The procedure for protein determination can be summarized as follows: - Protein concentration is evaluated in accordance with Bradford (197626), following the indications of Sigma-Aldrich producer (B6916).
+- 59. The procedure for determination of AChE activity can be summarized as follows: - 60 μl of 10 mM DTNB (0.5 mM final concentration) and 100 μl of supernatant (about 200-500 μg proteins) are added in a total volume of 1200 μl 0.02 M phosphate buffer (pH 7); all the reagents must be brought atto 20 C° before tothe start the analysis. - After 5 min incubation to allow the DTNB to react with the sulfhydryl groups of the amino acids in the sample, 31.2 μl of 0.1 M ACTC (2.6 mM final concentration) are added to start the enzymatic reaction; - The enzymatic reaction rate was quantified using a spectrophotometer (412 nm) against a blank without ACTC substrate.
+In order to subtract the spontaneous hydrolysis of substrate, a second blank is performed without sample in the reaction mixture; - The reaction for the analysis of the homogenate is usually run for 1-5 min; the time may vary in relation to the enzymatic activity of the sample that can change in different animals as well in animals in different physiological states.

+f.
+Protein determination

+- 60. It is suggested to evaluate the protein content using the method of Bradford (1976), Thise procedure for protein determination can be summarized as follows: - Protein concentration is evaluated in accordance with Bradford (1976), following the indications of Sigma-Aldrich producer (B6916).
 The method consists of mixing 1 part of the protein sample with 30 parts of the Bradford Reagent.
 The sample may be a blank, a protein standard, or an unknown sample.
 The blank consists of the homogenisation buffer with no protein.
-The protein standard consists of a known concentration of the bovine serum albumin - BSA (Albumin, bovin serum, fraction V, fatty acid free)- protein solubilised in the homogenisation buffer; the concentrations used for the preparation of BSA standards range from 0.025 to 0.8 mg/ml (stock solution 1 mg/ml);

-26 Bradford, M M, 1976.
-A Rapid and Sensitive Method for the Quantitation of Microgram Quantities of Protein Utilizing the Principle of Protein-Dye Binding.
-Anal.
-Biochem.
-72, 248-254.

-- The assay is performed directly in a cuvette by adding 0.05 ml of sample, standard and blank to 1.5 ml of Bradford Reagent (acclimatisation at room temperature) in the dark.
-The S10 sample is diluted (1:5 - 1:10) with the homogenization buffer before performing the assay; - The absorbance values recorded for the samples are interpolated to the standard values to obtain the mg of protein contained in 1 mL of sample, and multiplied by the dilution factor (in this case 5 10) to finally obtain the mg / mL of proteins. - g.
+The protein standard consists of a known concentration of the bovine serum albumin BSA (Albumin, bovin serum, fraction V, fatty acid free)- protein solubilised in the homogenisation buffer; the concentrations used for the preparation of BSA standards range from 0.025 to 0.8 mg/ml (stock solution 1 mg/ml); - The assay is performed directly in a cuvette by adding 0.05 ml of sample, standard and blank to 1.5 ml of Bradford Reagent (acclimatisation at 20 Croom temperature) in the dark.
+The S10 sample is diluted (1:5 1:10) with the homogenization buffer before performing the assay; - The absorbance values recorded for the samples are interpolated to the standard values to obtain the mg of protein contained in 1 mL of sample, and multiplied by the dilution factor (in this case 5 10) to finally obtain the mg / mL of proteins.

+g.
 Result evaluation